Jana Maláčová

-Jana Maláčová (born 24 June 1981) is a Czech politician and member of the Czech Social Democratic Party (ČSSD).
+Jana Maláčová (born 24 June 1981) is a Czech politician who has served as the leader of the Social Democracy party since October 2024.
 In July 2018 she took up the post as the Minister of Labour and Social Affairs in the Czech Republic in the Government led by Andrej Babiš.
-Between March 2019 and December 2021 she was also deputy chairperson of the ČSSD.
+Between March 2019 and December 2021 she was also deputy chairperson of the Social Democracy (that time known as ČSSD).

-She was a candidate in the December 2021 Czech Social Democratic Party leadership election.

-Life
+Early life and career

-Jana Maláčová was born 24 June 1981 in the town of Uherské Hradiště. is educated at Goethe University in Frankfurt DE, and London School of Economics (LSE) in the UK.
+Jana Maláčová was born 24 June 1981 in Uherské Hradiště, Czechoslovakia (now the Czech Republic).
+She is educated at Goethe University in Frankfurt and London School of Economics (LSE).

+Political career

 After finishing her undergraduate studies in 2007, Maláčová worked for the Ministry of Regional Development.
 Between 2012 and 2014 she worked as the representative for the Senate of the Czech Republic to the European Parliament in Brussels and later served as communications director for the Czech Government on European Union issues.
 In June 2015, she was appointed the head of Family and Aging policy at the Ministry of Labour and Social Affairs, before becoming Minister on 30 July 2018 following the resignation of Petr Krčál.
+She was a candidate in the December 2021 Czech Social Democratic Party leadership election.
+On 5 October 2024, Maláčová became the leader of Social Democratic Party.

+On 3 November, after unsuccessful 2025 Czech parliamentary election, Maláčová announced end of her political career.

+Personal life

-She speaks Czech, German, and English.
-Ms. Maláčová is married to Mr. Aleš Chmelař and has a son.
+Maláčová speaks Czech, German, and English.
+She was married to Aleš Chmelař and has a son.
+They finalized their divorce in February 2023.

+On 25 May 2025, Maláčová disclosed on her social media that she had been diagnosed with cancer.